 Much of being productive in an unproductive work environment involves being communicative about your needs and speaking up for yourself.
 It’s the only way you’ll know what resources and freedom are available to you.

-A great byproduct of all this speaking up for yourself is your self-confidence will improve; your self-efficacy will be bolstered; you’ll feel empowered to ask for what you need; the world will start to work for you instead of against you.
+A great byproduct of all this speaking up for yourself is your self-confidence will improve; your self-efficacy bolsters; you’ll feel empowered to ask for what you need; the world will start to work for you instead of against you.

-Perspective is everything.
+Perspective is everything when learning how to be productive in an unproductive space.
 Don’t presume anyone knows what’s happening in your world and don’t expect anything to change without you changing first.
 Don’t be unproductive be proactive and then productive.

 It all starts with you.